 GA4 allows you to track important metrics like the number of visitors to your site, how long they stay on your site, and how they interact with your site.
 By setting up conversion goals and tracking events like add-to-cart and checkout, you can track the entire sales funnel from start to finish.

-Analyzing customer behaviour
+Analyzing customer behavior

-One of the most powerful features of GA4 is its ability to analyze customer behaviour.
+One of the most powerful features of GA4 is its ability to analyze customer behavior.
 By tracking user behavior on your website, you can gain insights into what drives purchases and how customers navigate your site.
 You can also use GA4 to create custom audiences based on specific behaviors, which can help you create targeted marketing campaigns.

 Example Event Setting for eCommerce: